sergeinack3/PowerEduc/cache/README.md

 * It also allows you to use tests to test your sites cache config.

 Please be aware that if you are using Memcache or Memcached it is recommended to use dedicated Memcached servers.
-When caches get purged the memcached servers you have configured get purged, any data stored within them whether it belongs to Moodle or not will be removed.
+When caches get purged the memcached servers you have configured get purged, any data stored within them whether it belongs to PowerEduc or not will be removed.
 If you are using Memcached for sessions as well as caching/testing and caches get purged your sessions will be removed prematurely and users will be need to start again.